cdktf/cdktf-provider-gitlab/docs/group.csharp.md

 - *Type:* string[]

 An array of access levels allowed to merge.
-Valid values are: `developer`, `maintainer`.
+Valid values are: `developer`, `maintainer`, `no one`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.4.0/docs/resources/group#allowed_to_merge Group#allowed_to_merge}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.5.0/docs/resources/group#allowed_to_merge Group#allowed_to_merge}

 ---